Acefrrag/HM0360_CrossLink-NX_I2C/README.md

 ## Development

 The main VHDL entity developed and testbenched is ***HM0360_serial_I2C_master***.
 This entity implements a I2C interface with the sensor.
 It enables reading and writing from any HM0360 valid register.
+Nevertheless I include a small description for every file included in the project

+* **HM0360_top_level**, it implements the connection between the I2C master VHDL entity and the components external to the FPGA (LEDs, buttons, 27 MHz oscillator, HM0360 camera sensor).
+* **HM0360_top_level_tb**, for testbenching the HM0360_top_level.
+* **HM0360_serial_master**, implements the modified I2C protocol with the HM0360 camera sensor.

 The code has been developed under *Radiant Software* version 3.2.1.217.3 .
 The bitstream is download onto the board using *Radiant Programmer*.

+## Finite State Machine

+The modified I2C protocol has been implemented by using a finite state machine.
+The clock utilized to synchronize

 ## Hardware